Ravitejayamala2002/Clickit-Grocery-Dashboard/README.md

-# Blinkit Data Analysis
+# Clickit Data Analysis
 ## Overview
-This project performs data analysis on Blinkit’s dataset using Power BI.
+This project performs data analysis on Clickit’s dataset using Power BI.
 The data is extracted from a CSV file and visualized to generate insights on sales, customer behavior, and product performance.
 ## Sample view
 ![image](https://github.com/user-attachments/assets/466366c6-046d-4b94-9aae-6c93445afefd)